Pua both arrived and departed this life in February… More…

-Nine years ago to the week, when Ho’olohe Hou Radio was in the third week of its first incarnation as a podcast, the show quickly gained acclaimed among musicians in Hawai’i for a two-part, four-hour episode on the legendary Pua Almeida.
+Twelve years ago to the week, when Ho’olohe Hou Radio was in the third week of its first incarnation as a podcast, the show quickly gained acclaimed among musicians in Hawai’i for a two-part, four-hour episode on the legendary Pua Almeida.
 You see… Hawaiian musicians owe a debt to Pua for revolutionizing Hawaiian music, and yet few who don’t own an old-fashioned record player have ever heard his music.
 For while he was one of the most prolific recording artists ever, only about a half-dozen of the sides Pua Almeida cut have yet seen the light of day on a CD or MP3.

-Flash forward nine years… While I should have been preparing for the fifth reboot of Ho`olohe Hou Radio since its inception as a podcast on January 1, 2007, instead I spent much of this month perusing the reboot of the seminal book on Hawaiian music.
+Flash forward a dozen years… While I should have been continuing work on the fifth reboot of Ho`olohe Hou Radio since its inception as a podcast on January 1, 2007, instead I spent much of this month perusing the reboot of the seminal book on Hawaiian music.
 Originally published in 1979, Dr. George Kanahele’s “Hawaiian Music and Musicians” has been the bible for fans and students of Hawaiian music for over 30 years.
 Oddly this veritable encyclopedia of the history of Hawaiian music did not contain an entry on Pua Almeida except as a footnote to the entry on his hānai father, legendary composer and entertainer John Kameaaloha Almeida.
 It is criminal, then, that the 2012 version of the book – updated by music reviewer and local Honolulu entertainment columnist John Berger – still does not contain an entry on Pua Almeida.

-Just as the podcast aimed to do nine years ago, Ho`olohe Hou Radio dedicates the entire month of February – in commemoration of both his birthday and his untimely passing – to preserving the memory and the unique sound of Pua Almeida and his many rare talents.
+Just as the podcast aimed to do 12 years ago, Ho`olohe Hou Radio dedicates the entire month of February – in commemoration of both his birthday and his untimely passing – to preserving the memory and the unique sound of Pua Almeida and his many rare talents.

 This means I have a lot of work ahead of me.
 Pua was not the first Hawaiian music I heard as a child.
 I did not discover him until my impressionable teen years.
 But what an impression he left on me.
 Pua’s approach to Hawaiian music was like no other – a combination of traditional Hawaiian, jazz, Latin, dance hall, country, and – frankly – whatever the hell else fancied him or the amazing musician friends with whom he surrounded himself who assisted in crafting his unique sound.
 So Pua and his group became the template for my own approach to Hawaiian music.
 From the first moment I heard him, I have spent my lifetime since amassing as much Pua Almeida material as I could lay my hands on – including ridiculous bids some years ago now on an eBay auction of items from Pua’s estate.
 In fact, I have made discoveries of unreleased Pua Almeida music as recently as a few weeks ago in a private collection that has been shared with me.